teikjun/test-app/README.md

 # web application test
-just testing out a web app
+testing out a web app using sequelize